SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Standalone_Elastic_Backup_Tool.md

 - `--snapshotname` or `-n`: The name of the snapshot to be restored.

 > [!NOTE]
+>
 > - If all data was deleted from the database, first initialize the repository again before you restore a backup.
-> - It is advised to disable security when restoring a backup with security enabled.
+> - We recommend that you disable security when restoring a backup with security enabled.
 To do so, comment the security setting in the *.yaml* file.
 > - It is only possible to restore indices that do not exist yet.
 Therefore, in most cases, you will have to delete all data from all nodes before restoring a backup.
 > - Do not restore a backup while DataMiner is online.